 For optimal performance, the algorithm would also need to factor in nuances of human behaviour, in particular how habits are formed and broken.
 Working properly, this augmented approach would seem effortless to the end user.
 In fact, such a system would almost merge into the background, like an invisible butler that provided useful information at a convenient time.

-This approach is a significant departure from how reporting is done today.
+This approach is a significant departure from how reporting is done today, it would simply revolutionise reporting.
 To accomplish it will require not only cutting edge machine learning, but also a change in mindset to how data is consumed at an organisational level.
 However, those willing to press ahead will reap the rewards of a more augmented approach, where personalised reporting means the most crucial information is always consumed in the most effortless manner.